Themeda triandra: Uses

 In Australia, it is sometimes used as an ornamental plant in rockeries, as a substitute for a lawn, and in cooking.
 It has also been found to be useful in treating horses for obesity, insulin resistance, and foot inflammation, because it is lower in carbohydrates such as sugar, starch, and fructans than introduced grasses.

 Before the colonisation of Australia, kangaroo grass used to be harvested by Aboriginal Australians, who used the leaves and stems for making string, the basis for fishing nets, as well as for food.
 The grains were harvested and ground into flour and porridge; the flour was used to make a traditional bread (later referred to as damper, although that term is mostly used for the bread made by non-Indigenous Australians), said to have a nutty flavour.
 Evidence has been found of this food production occurring around 30,000 years ago, with the grain considered to be a staple food and especially valuable in arid areas.

-However, in recent years kangaroo grass has been looked upon as a weed which is sometimes eaten by livestock.
+In recent years kangaroo grass has been looked upon as a weed which is sometimes eaten by livestock.
 As of 2021, a four-year research project supported by the Australian Government is being undertaken by researcher Dylan Male, at La Trobe University in collaboration with the Dja Dja Wurrung Aboriginal Clans Corporation of central Victoria, investigating the possibility of developing it as a food crop.
 It is hoped that kangaroo grass would be able to be grown on a commercial scale and become a regular food source.
 They have found tussocks of the grass estimated to be over 50 years old, an possibly unique among Australian grasses.
 The plant has several advantages over currently farmed grains: